You are currently viewing How to Buy Land in Bolivia? All the Steps, Risks and Regulations

 How to Buy Land in Bolivia?
 All the Steps, Risks and Regulations

-Buying land in Bolivia it’s very similar to buying any other kind of property, and also the process you need to follow is almost the same as if you were a Bolivian citizen, but it has its own regulations.
-For example, it’s not possible for people from overseas to buy rural land here.
-Also, there is an important risk of scam when you are buying your land lot of which you need to be aware of.
+Buying land in Bolivia is very similar to buying any other kind of property, and also the process you need to follow is almost the same as if you were a Bolivian citizen, but it has its own regulations.
+E.g., foreigners can’t buy rural land here, and tourists can’t buy any type of property.
+Also, there is an important risk of scams when buying a land lot in Bolivia, of which you need to be aware of.

-To buy land in Bolivia you need to: 1) find the land that suits your needs, 2) do the proper anti-scam verifications, 3) pay the land sales tax, 4) sign up the land sales public deed and 5) register your ownership in Derechos Reales entity.
-Keep in mind that only urban land can be bought by foreigners.
+To buy land in Bolivia you need to: 1) become at least a temporary resident 2) find the best land for you 3) do proper anti-scam checks, 4) pay the land sales tax, 5) sign the public deed of the land sale, 6) register your ownership in the Derechos Reales entity.
+Only urban land can be bought by foreigners.

-Here we will be talking about all the steps, risks and regulations you need to know in order to buy land in Bolivia, with every detail including the requirements, costs and time that this process will require.
-We are real estate Bolivian experts who live in Bolivia and help a lot of people from this country in their real estate projects.
+Here we’ll talk about all the steps, risks, and regulations you need to know in order to buy land in Bolivia, with every detail, including the requirements, costs, and timeline that this process will require.
+We’re real Bolivian real estate experts who live in Bolivia and help many people here to achieve their goals in their real estate projects.

 The 2 types of land you can buy in Bolivia

-Any property and land lot that is inside an urban area is within this category.
-The urban area may be a major city of Bolivia or may be just a little town that is classified as an urban area.
-People from overseas and expats can buy urban land lots without any restriction, as if they were Bolivian citizens.
-Land lots for both Bolivians and foreigners can be bigger than 100,000 ft2 in extension.
+Any property and land lot that is within an “urban area” is in this category.
+The urban area could be a major city in Bolivia or it could be just a little town that is classified as an urban area.
+People from overseas and expats can buy urban land lots without any restriction, as long as they are at least temporary residents.
+Urban land lots for both Bolivians and foreigners can’t be larger than 100,000 ft2 in extension (1 square).

-There is an exception to this rule, which is that people from other countries can’t buy any kind of property in the 31 mile wide frontier of Bolivia.
-Then, in this frontier band you can’t buy any kind of property, no matter if it’s urban land or anything else.
+There is an exception to this rule, people from other countries can’t buy any kind of either urban or rural property within the 31-mile-wide (50 km) frontier line of Bolivia.
+Then, in this frontier band, you as a foreigner are not allowed to buy any kind of property, no matter if it’s urban land, rural land, or any other kind of property.

 2) The rural lands

-Unfortunately only Bolivians can buy rural land.
-There is no exception for this rule, then you can’t buy any kind of property that is outside urban areas of Bolivia, no matter for which purposes you want to buy it.
+Unfortunately, only Bolivians and naturalized citizens can buy rural land.
+There is no exception to this rule, then.
+Without being a Bolivian, you can’t buy any kind of property that is outside urban areas of Bolivia, no matter for which purposes you want it.

-But there is a possibility of controlling rural land in Bolivia through a Bolivian company (Bolivian legal person) of which you are an owner in the form of a partnership, stocks or the only owner.
-But this land can only be used for business purposes.
+But there is a possibility of controlling rural land in Bolivia through a Bolivian company (Bolivian legal person) of which you are an owner in the form of a sole proprietorship, partnership, or stocks, but this rural land can only be used for business purposes.

-The only work around for this is to become a Bolivian citizen, or make a shared risk contract with Bolivian business owners or land owners.
-We talk more about this in our dedicated guide about foreigners and their ways for buying rural properties in Bolivia.
+The only workaround for this is to become a Bolivian citizen or make a shared risk contract with Bolivian business owners or land owners.
+We talk more about this in our dedicated guide about foreigners and the ways they have to buy real estate in Bolivia.

 How to buy urban land in Bolivia?

-Now we are going to talk about the general steps you need to follow in order to buy urban land in Bolivia.
-Keep in mind that this process is almost the same as if you were buying any other kind of property in this country, like houses, apartments, etcetera.
+Now, let’s talk about the general steps you need to follow to buy urban land in Bolivia.
+Keep in mind that this process is almost the same as if you were buying any other kind of property within our country, like houses, apartments, etcetera.

-Anyway, next we’re going to show you the general steps you need to follow in order to buy urban land lots in our country.
+Anyway, next we’re going to show you the general steps you need to follow to buy urban land lots in our country.

 A) Requirements

-The good news are that you will almost need the same requirements as for Bolivian people to buy an urban land lot in Bolivia.
-What is going to change is your personal foreigner ID instead of a Bolivian ID document.
-Also you may need to present other documents like your passport, your Visa permanent residence and similar ones.
+The good news is that you’ll need almost the same requirements as any Bolivian to buy urban land lots in Bolivia.
+What will change is the use of your foreigner’s ID instead of a Bolivian ID document in the paperwork.
+Also, you may need to present your passport, visa, etcetera.

-Beyond the mentioned documents, you’ll need to present other documents which will be the same as for Bolivians.
-Also, you’ll need to conduct the same paperwork as for Bolivians to acquire the land in this country.
+Beyond the mentioned documents, you’ll need to present others which will be the same as for Bolivians.
+Additionally, you’ll need to conduct the same paperwork that Bolivians do to buy urban land in our country.

 • Your personal documents